vzickus/piv-gui-python/README.md

 ```python
 pyuic4 input.ui -o output.py
 ```
-**NOTE:** The converted .ui should not be modified, as any changes will be overwritten.
+**NOTE:** The converted .ui should not be modified, as any changes will be overwritten whenever the .ui file is edited and converted.

 ##Contributors